 - Pupils must not reveal personal details of themselves or others in e-mail communication, or arrange to meet anyone without specific permission.

-- E-mail sent to an external organisation should be written carefully and authorised before sending, in the same way as a letter written on school headed paper.
+- E-mails sent to an external organisation should be written carefully and authorised before sending, in the same way as a letter written on school headed paper.

 The forwarding of chain e-mails is not permitted.

-Pupils’ full names will not be used anywhere on the web-site or blog, particularly in association with photographs.
+Pupils’ full names will not be used anywhere on the web-site or any school blog posts or Tweets, particularly in association with photographs.
 Staff or pupils’ personal information will not be published.

 All children must have returned a form signed by their parent / carer before they are able to use the Internet in school.
-These forms have been sent out regularly and most families have returned them.
-They are available form the school office.
+These forms are sent out to families at the start of every school year.
+Additional copies are available from the school office.